PhaserEditor2D/starter-template-basic-javascript/src/script-nodes-basic-js/README.md

 # JavaScript version of the `script-nodes-basic` project

-The content of this repo is created by an automatic process of compiling the [script-nodes-basic](../script-nodes-basic/) project to JavaScript.
+The JavaScript version of the [Basic Script Node](https://github.com/PhaserEditor2D/script-nodes-basic) project.

-Read the original project for documentation.
+Go to the original project for documentation.